MSE launches 'Academoney' financial education course with the Open University

 MoneySavingExpert.com is today launching the Academoney, or more formally the MSE Academy of Money – a new, free online adult financial-education course provided jointly with the Open University.

-Update Tuesday 8 September: More than 25,800 MoneySavers have now enrolled in the Academoney, through our partnership with the Open University.
-See the original news story below to find out more, and sign up for free to become top of the class in all things personal finance.
+Update Tuesday 19 January: More than 29,800 MoneySavers have now enrolled in the Academoney, through our partnership with the Open University.
+You can sign up for free to become top of the class in all things personal finance, or read on for full information...

 While MoneySavingExpert has long provided detailed help on the immediate issues that affect your finances, this course is designed to tool you up for the long term, with skills and formal education which should help people thrive in our competitive consumer economy.